 Adhere to in-scene action

 Janie adored animals.
 She went to the shelter and adopted a dog named Firefly that she loved at first sight.

 Example: same information developed in scene—with action.

 Janie opened the steel door to the animal shelter on First Street.
 No one was behind the wooden table that served as a reception barrier.
 She walked back thorough a doorless opening into the converted two car garage.
 She stopped.
 Stacked cages lined each side of the passage.
 She held her breath at the foul smell.
 Barks and meows filled the air and she squeezed her eyes shut for a moment.
-She walked forward until she saw a white dog on its haunches, quiet except for a tail slowing moving back and forth stirring up the sawdust at the cage bottom.
-The eyes looked directly at her unfaltering.
+She walked forward until she saw a white dog on its haunches, quiet except for a tail slowly moving back and forth stirring up the sawdust on the cage floor.
+Its eyes looked directly at her unfaltering.
 On the cage door was a tag that read “Firefly.
 6/14.”

 In the back the attendant was hosing down cages on a driveway.